NewoIsTaken/munch/DESIGN.md

 ## How we made it.

-### In the beginning, there was Munch.
+### In the beginning, there was a picky eater.
 At the beginning of the process, we spent a long time brainstorming what we wanted to do.
 Over lunch, the picky eater in our group, Brian, pointed out how students never know how the food is like at Berg unless he tried it (and didn't like it) himself.
+(Can you tell he wrote the pitch?)
 From then, Munch was born.

 ### General Platform Ideation
 Once we had a vague idea of what we wanted to do, we spent significant time drawing out exactly how we envision people interacting with our app.
 Knowing the natural laziness of us all, we knew we had to make the app as straightforward as possible to promote more usage of the app, else people would not go through the hassle.
 We held this value key throughout the rest of our design: something lightweight and quick that students would be able to quickly open, use, and the move on, perhaps during a meal or shortly after on their walk out.